 - Royal Society Wolfson Research Merit Award (2016-2021) 'Nutrient controls on Earth's oxygenation history'

 - NERC Fellowship (2005-2008) 'Chemical evolution of the Proterozoic biosphere'

 - Marie Curie Fellowship (2002-2004) 'Oceanic phosphorus cycling in modern and ancient metalliferous sediments'

-- Distinguished Professor, State Key Laboratory of Geological Processes and Mineral Resources, China University of Geosciences-Wuhan
+- Distinguished Professor, State Key Laboratory of Geological Processes and Mineral Resources, China University of Geosciences-Wuhan, 2019-present

 - Visiting Scholar, Tokyo Institute of Technology, 2017 (funded by the Earth-Life Science Institute)